sderose/Color/colorNames.md

     "reverse"    : 7   aka 'inverse'
-    "concealed"  : 8   aka 'invisible' or 'hidden' "strike"     : 9   aka 'strikethru' or 'strikethrough' "plain"      : 0   (can be used to express "no special effect"
+    "concealed"  : 8   aka 'invisible' or 'hidden' "strike"     : 9   aka 'strikethru' or 'strikethrough' "plain"      : 0   (can be used to express "no special effect")

 "blink" and "fblink" are suppressed if the environment variable B<NOBLINK>
 is set.

-Ideally, each effects can be turned on and off separately (so that any combination would be possible).
+Ideally, each effect can be turned on and off separately (so that any combination would be possible).
 To turn an effect on, use the name as listed;
 to turn it off, use the name prefixed by "!", for example "!bold" to turn off bold.